An honest answer is like a kiss on the lips. Proverbs 24:26

 in the land of Egypt, in the field of Zoan.

-He made the waters stand as a heap.
+He made the waters stand like a wall.

 and all night with a light of fire.